 And if you want more of a challenge?
 Try Suilven if you dare.

 To be fair, even if you don’t fancy a big hike, this is an absolutely spectacular place to come.
-It’s one of my favourite roads on the approach to Stac Pollaidh and there is plenty of shoreline along the loch to relax.
+The approach towards Stac Pollaidh is one of my favourite roads in the country, and there is plenty of shoreline along the loch to relax.
 Ash read a book while I scaled the mountain!

 Even Gulliver loved the views.